-These big cats have an average lifespan of about 16 years in the wild, depending on their access to nutrition and their natural habitat.
+Female lions have an average lifespan of about 15-16 years in the wild, while males live 8-10 years, depending on their access to nutrition and their natural habitat.
 However, once a lion reaches age 10, they start to become weak and are unable to provide for themselves as they have been.
 The lioness has a longer lifespan than a male, even with these challenges.

 Arjun: The Oldest Lion Who Ever Lived

 While the majority of lions only make it to about 20 years old with ideal care, Arjun is the oldest lion to have lived in recorded history.
 He lived at the Animal Rescue Center in India.
 He never lived in the wild for a single day of his life, as he was bred in captivity.

 There are many accounts of how old he actually was when he passed, suggesting he was between 26 and 29 years old when he died on May 17th, 2018.
 His cause of death was multiple organ failure, which was likely due to his old age.